This course offers a cross-disciplinary insight into the changing landscape of the media industries from mass communication to the new digital age.

-This module is designed to enable students to demonstrate their ability to undertake a sustained piece of independent research in media and communication at an advanced level (12-15,000 words).
-This will usually take the form of some primary research into a particular case study, archive or canon in combination with an engagement with secondary material, criticism or literature review.
-Students are also required to attend research skills workshops that will be focussed on humanities or social science research methods as appropriate.
-As such, they may be streamed along methodological lines, but all workshops will cover constructing a proposal, editing and composition, referencing and on online and electronic research methods; students will also make an oral presentation of their dissertation proposal.
+This module enables students to demonstrate their ability to undertake a sustained piece of independent project in media and communication at an advanced level on a topic of their choice agreed in conjunction with their dissertation supervisor.
+Dissertations may be based on some primary research into a particular case study, archive or canon in combination with an engagement with secondary material, criticism or literature review.
+Students can either undertake a standard dissertation (12- 15,000 words) or a practice-based dissertation (plus a maximum of 5,000 word reflection on practice and/ or the creative process).
+The second part of MD7001 provides the teaching for this module, and covers research skills such as constructing a proposal, editing and composition, reflection on practice, referencing, and on online and electronic research methods.

 This one semester module is an elective primarily offered to students taking an MA in Media & Communication or an MA in Film but it is also relevant to those taking postgraduate degrees in politics, political communication, human rights and conflict.
 It deals with some of the most hotly debated issues in different societies about how to balance core freedoms (expression, press and protest) with the state protecting what and who may be potentially harmed by certain forms of expression through censorship.
 Even then these remain open debates as new forms of subversion and resistance emerge with new technologies or through the use of the body to express protest.
 The module explores these at two levels.
 The first outlines different approaches to and principles governing censorship depending on whether expression is through images; words, ideas and beliefs; information; and action.
 These are then explored in more depth in sessions that draw on staff specialisms here, for instance, in film, news, information-privacy, protest movements, etc.